wmorgan/dcos-docs/1.7/overview/concepts.md

 # Slave

 The synonym of slave node is worker or agent node.
 A Mesos agent node runs a discrete Mesos task on behalf of a framework.
-It is a agent instance registered with the Mesos master.
+It is an agent instance registered with the Mesos master.

 # State abstraction

 Mesos provides an abstraction for accessing storage for schedulers for Java and C++ only.
-This is the preferred method to access ZooKeeper.
+This is the preferred method to access ZooKeeper for DC/OS services.

 # Task

 A unit of work scheduled by a Mesos framework and executed on a Mesos agent.
 In Hadoop terminology, this is a “job”.
 In MySQL terminology, this is a “query” or “statement”.
-A task may simply be a Bash command or a Python script.
+A task may simply be a Bash command, a Python script, or a [complex AI application][12].

 # Working directory